oskarth/experiments.oskarth.com/content/unix02.md

 Here the format `/4x` means "show me 4 *words* in hex".
 In GDB, a word is 4 *bytes* (and a byte is always 8 bits).
 Addresses are one word, or 32 bits, which is why it's called a *32-bit architecture*. *Registers* are also 32 bits.
-Registers store data for the *CPU* for easy access. `esp` is a special *register* called *(extended) stack pointer*, and `$esp` is the way you reference it.

-TODO: Above confusing address/register etc.
+Registers store data for the *CPU* for easy access. `esp` is a special *register* called *(extended) stack pointer*, and `$esp` is the way you reference it in GDB.

-At any given time, the stack pointer points to the top of the *stack*.
-In the above output, `0x2fe8` is the value of $esp, and it points to `0xffffffff`.
-We can also write the above in a slighlty more verbose way, for clarity:
+At any given time, the stack pointer points to the top of the stack.
+In the above output, `$esp` is set to `0x2fe8`, and it points to `0xffffffff`.
+We can also write the above in a slightly more verbose way, for clarity.
+Each address on the left is offset by four from the one above it.

 ```
 0x2fe8: 0xffffffff <--- ESP